MooVC/MooVC.Architecture/README.md

 - Changed Entity<T> so that it will now only deem two instances as equal if they both are of the same type (**Breaking Change**).
 - Changed Value so that it will now only deem two instances as equal if they both are of the same type (**Breaking Change**).
 - Changed the manner to which the type of a reference is serialized due to a serialization failure (**Breaking Change**).
+- Changed the Ddd.EventCentricAggregateRoot.ApplyChange behavior to account for inconsistent behavior on failure.

 # End-User Impact